fisher-alice/johnny-five-wiki/ESC.md

 The `ESC` class constructs objects that represent a single ESC (Electronic Speed Control) component attached to the physical board. `ESC` objects are similar to `Servo` objects as they both use PWM pins to communicate with the physical ESC.
 Currently, this class assumes the ESC is [pre-calibrated](#wiki-calibrating-an-esc).

-If you are interested in working with multiple ESCs, see the [ESCs page](escs).
+If you are interested in working with a multiple ESCs, see the [ESCs](escs) class.

 ## Parameters